-The Stir‘s April Daniels Hussar says not only do stores use your ZIP code so they can market to you, and can sell your information to other companies.
+The Stir's April Daniels Hussar says not only do stores use your ZIP code so they can market to you, but also they can sell your information to other companies.
 Basically, if someone has your full name AND your ZIP code, it’s easy to get your home contact information.

-Combine that with information about what you purchased and where you like to shop, and now they’ve got a “data profile” on you, which means more catalogs and junk mail and even more telemarketer phone calls.
+Combine that with information about what you purchased and where you like to shop - now they’ve got a “data profile” on you, which means more catalogs, junk mail and even more telemarketer phone calls.